 If you have a Bank of America or Merrill Lynch-branded credit or debit card, you’re eligible to get into more than 225 museums across the U.S. for free on the first weekend of every month.

 The Museums on Us program only covers the cardholder, though, so if you want to bring a plus-one or your family, they’ll need to pay or have an eligible card of their own.
 Also, make sure to bring your photo ID to verify you are the cardholder.

-If you’re a wine aficionado and have a Visa Signature or Visa Infinite credit card, you get exclusive perks at more than 50 wineries in the Sonoma County area.
+If you’re a wine aficionado and have a Visa Signature or Visa Infinite credit card, you get exclusive perks at more than 50 wineries in the Sonoma County, California, area.

 Benefits include a buy-one-get-one-free standard tasting, savings on select wines, and preferred pricing on non-wine purchases over $50.

 Flying can be hard on your body, but the Platinum Card from American Express might be able to take away some of those aches and pains.
 The card offers free access to Centurion Lounges in 12 U.S. airports, some of which allow you to sign up for a complimentary massage.

 Several high-end credit cards, including the Platinum Card, offer complimentary access to the Priority Pass lounge network, which also features lounges that offer massages and other spa treatments.